cliarie/resume/src.typ

   _Software Engineer, Machine Learning Engineer_
 ][Aug 2023 - Jan 2024]

-- Allowed operators to use natural language to query unstructured information in a knowledge base of financial information for an AI Fintech startup.
+- Allowed operators to use natural language to query unstructured information in a knowledge base of financial information.
 - Enabled efficient context formation in conversations and the ability to recall past conversations with no context loss by constructing novel knowledge graphs; cross tested loss and accuracy by implementing LLMs for the same task.
 - Implemented accurate detection of pages with useful tabular data and PDF parsing by leveraging GPT-4 and *Azure*.

 #entry[
-  == UC Santa Barbara Vision Research Lab
+  == Vision Research Lab \@ UCSB
   _Computer Vision Research Engineer_
 ][Jun 2023 - Aug 2023]